 Pull up against the bow while sliding the loosened string loop upward until it slides into the slot at the top of the bow.

+If you’re having difficulty, your stringer could be too large.
 Make it shorter by tying knots at the lower pouch.

-8. Verify if the String Is Safe
+8. Verify if The String Is Safe

+To make sure the string loop is firmly in the slot, slide your fingers over it.
 Keep your fingers on the string for the whole procedure so you can slow down if it begins to fall off.

 9. Double-Check the String

 Turn your bow away from you as soon as possible.
 Inspect the string loops one more time.
+If they’re not fixed, repeat the procedure standing on the stringer.

 Pull your head away in case that string breaks.
 Do not direct the limbs towards someone close, as a mishap might result in an accident.

-10. Detach the Bow Stringer
+10. Detach The Bow Stringer

-Remove also rubber bands that you may use.
+Remove the rubber bands that you may use.
 Tune your bow before shooting for the best performance.
+Once you’re prepared to unstring your bow, reattach the bow stringer in the same manner as you did before.

 How to String A Recurve Bow (Without A Stringer)

-1. Step-Through Technique of Stringing Your Recurve Bow
+1. Step-Through Technique

 The step-through technique is among the most popular methods for stringing your recurve without using a stringer.

+This approach includes flexing the bow with your body pressure, enabling optimal string placement.
 It’s a simple and quick approach that doesn’t require the purchase of a bow stringer.

+Then, position the bow out towards you and pass through your bow and string.
 Put one leg over the bow, and the other leg across the bow.
 Place the bow over one of your legs’ fronts and the rear of the other leg’s thigh.
+This is how the technique got its name.

 The next step is to examine the bow to confirm that both ends are securely attached.

-2. Push-Pull Technique of Stringing Your Recurve Bow
+2. Push-Pull Technique

 Although it employs the same fundamental idea as the step-through technique, this is typically seen as an easier method to implement.